kamalasaurus/bergelsonlab.org/_posts/2025-05-01-Luke_Fellowship.md

 categories: news
 ---

-Congratulations to Luke on being named a **Revson Fellow**—a prestigious award supporting early-career scientists in biomedical research!
+**Congratulations to Luke Henry** on being named a **Revson Fellow**—a prestigious award supporting early-career scientists in biomedical research!

+Luke holds undergraduate degrees in **biology and bassoon performance** from Bard College, an MS in biology from Indiana University, and a PhD in ecology and evolutionary biology from Princeton University.

+His research broadly focuses on **evolutionary processes in complex systems**.
+He currently investigates how **host-microbiome interactions influence pathogen evolution**, blending evolutionary theory with experimental biology.

+We’re proud to celebrate Luke’s accomplishments and excited to see where his research takes him next!

 You can read more about the fellowship and past awardees <a href="https://revsonfoundation.org/about/fellowship-classes/">here</a>.